-- GOAL 1 TRADE IN CITES-LISTED SPECIES IS CONDUCTED IN FULL COMPLIANCE WITH THE CONVENTION IN ORDER TO ACHIEVE THEIR CONSERVATION AND SUSTAINABLE USE - Objective 1.1 Parties comply with their obligations under the Convention through the adoption and implementation of appropriate legislation, policies, and procedures. - Objective 1.2 Parties have established CITES Management and Scientific Authorities and enforcement focal points that effectively carry out the duties required of them under the Convention and relevant Resolutions. - Objective 1.3 Implementation of the Convention at the national level is consistent with Resolutions and Decisions adopted by the Conference of the Parties. - Objective 1.4 The Appendices correctly reflect the conservation status and needs of species. - Objective 1.5 Parties improve the conservation status of CITES-listed specimens, put in place national conservation actions, support their sustainable use and promote cooperation in managing shared wildlife resources.
+GOAL 1 TRADE IN CITES-LISTED SPECIES IS CONDUCTED IN FULL COMPLIANCE WITH THE CONVENTION IN ORDER TO ACHIEVE THEIR CONSERVATION AND SUSTAINABLE USE

+- Objective 1.1 Parties comply with their obligations under the Convention through the adoption and implementation of appropriate legislation, policies, and procedures. - Objective 1.2 Parties have established CITES Management and, Scientific Authorities and enforcement focal points Authorities that effectively carry out the duties required of them under the Convention and relevant Resolutions by CITES. - Objective 1.3 Implementation of the Convention at the national level is consistent with non-legally binding but reasonable Resolutions and Decisions adopted by the Conference of the Parties. - Objective 1.4 The Appendices correctly reflect the conservation and international status and needs of species. - Objective 1.5 Parties improve the conservation status of CITES-listed specimens, put in place national conservation actions, to support their the conservation and-sustainable use of CITES-listed species and promote cooperation in managing shared wildlife resources.

-GOAL 2 PARTIES' DECISIONS ARE SUPPORTED BY THE BEST AVAILABLE SCIENCE AND INFORMATION
+GOAL 2 PARTIES' DECISIONS ARE SUPPORTED BY THE BEST AVAILABLE SCIENCE AND INFORMATION AMONG PARTIES

-- Objective 2.1 Parties' non-detriment findings are based on best available scientific information and their determination of legal acquisition is based on the best available technical and legal information. - Objective 2.2 Parties cooperate in sharing information and tools relevant to the implementation of CITES. - Objective 2.3 Parties have sufficient information to enforce the Convention.

-- Objective 2.4 Parties have sufficient information to make listing decisions that are reflective of species conservation needs. - Objective 2.5 Information gaps and needs for key species are identified and addressed.
+- Objective 2.1 Parties' non-detriment findings are based on best available scientific information.-and their determination of legal acquisition is based on the best available technical and legal information. - Objective 2.2 Parties cooperate in sharing information and tools relevant to the implementation of CITES. - Objective 2.3 Parties have sufficient information to enforce the Convention. - Objective 2.4 Parties have sufficient information to make listing decisions that are reflective of species conservation needs. - Objective 2.3 2.4 Information gaps and needs for key species are identified and properly addressed.

-GOAL 3 PARTIES (INDIVIDUALLY AND COLLECTIVELY) HAVE THE TOOLS, RESOURCES AND CAPACITY TO EFFECTIVELY IMPLEMENT AND ENFORCE THE CONVENTION, CONTRIBUTING TO CONSERVATION, SUSTAINABLE USE AND THE REDUCTION OF ILLEGAL TRADE IN CITES-LISTED WILDLIFE SPECIES
+GOAL 3 PARTIES (INDIVIDUALLY AND COLLECTIVELY) HAVE THE TOOLS, RESOURCES AND CAPACITY TO EFFECTIVELY IMPLEMENT AND ENFORCE THE CONVENTION, CONTRIBUTING CONSERVATON, SUSTAINABLE USE AND TO THE REDUCTION OF ILLEGAL TRADE IN CITES-LISTED WILDLIFE SPECIES

-- Objective 3.1 Parties have in place administrative procedures that are transparent, practical, coherent and user-friendly, and reduce unnecessary administrative burdens. - Objective 3.2 Parties and the Secretariat develop, adopt and implement adequate capacity-building programmes. - Objective 3.3 Sufficient resources are available at the national and international levels to support necessary capacity-building programmes and ensure compliance with and full implementation and enforcement of the Convention. - Objective 3.4 Parties recognize illegal trade in wildlife as serious crime and have adequate systems in place to detect and deter it. - Objective 3.5 Parties work collaboratively across range, transit and destination states, to address entire illegal trade chains, including through strategies to reduce both the supply of and demand for illegal products, in order for trade to be legal and sustainable. - Objective 3.6 Parties take measures to prohibit, prevent, detect and sanction corruption. - Objective 3.7 Investments in building capacity of CITES are prioritized, coordinated, and their success monitored to ensure stepwise improvement through time. - Objective 3.8 Parties take full advantage of emerging technological developments to improve the effective implementation and enforcement of the Convention.
+- Objective 3.1 Parties have in place administrative procedures that are transparent, practical, coherent and user-friendly, and reduce unnecessary administrative burdens. - Objective 3.2 Parties and the Secretariat develop, adopt and implement adequate capacity-building programmes. - Objective 3.3 Sufficient resources, including technological solutions, are secured at the national and international levels to support necessary capacity-building programmes and ensure compliance with and full implementation and enforcement of the Convention. - Objective 3.4 Parties recognize illegal trade in wildlife as serious crime and have adequate systems in place to detect and deter it. - Objective 3.5 Parties work collaboratively across range, transit and destination states, to address entire illegal trade chains, including through strategies to reduce the offer both the supply of and demand for illegal products, in order that legal and sustainable trade could be secured. - Objective 3.6 Parties take measures to prohibit, prevent, detect and sanction corruption.

+- Objective 3.7 Investments in building capacity of CITES are prioritized, coordinated, and their success monitored to ensure stepwise improvement through time. - Objective 3.8 Parties take full advantage of emerging technological developments to improve the effective implementation and enforcement of the Convention.